Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 6. Remain on-premises for primary, but support Hyper-V to Azure Region Failover

 -   Like the migration, the AOG will be extended to have Asynchronous replicas running in an Azure Virtual Network over the ExpressRoute Circuit.
 This allows for an extension of the database to Azure.
-Azure Site Recovery will then be configured for a forced failover which will make one of the Asynchronous nodes in Azure a Synchronous replica and the primary replica.
+Azure Site Recovery will then be configured for a forced failover which will make one of the Asynchronous nodes in Azure a Synchronous replica.
 Once this is completed then ASR will be used to failover the Web tier to Azure.

 -   Once the outage on-premises has been resolved, and the SQL nodes are back online in the local datacenter a planned failover back using ASR will be executed.
 This will consist of first resuming data movement on the local nodes running on-premises.
 Once they are synchronized then a planned failover using ASR will assign a new primary replica locally and fail back the web tier.